 More Studies Needed

 Another body of scientists report that various research on using cannabis for depression has several limitations, including reliance on self-reporting and other factors.
-It is essential to have further investigation to explore the dosage and efficacy of the treatment.
+It is essential to have further investigation to explore the dosage and efficacy of the support.

 It is essential to talk to your doctor to find the proper dosage that will help you alleviate depression symptoms.
 With an appropriate treatment plan, you can achieve the benefits of using marijuana to treat depression.